annahayoon/DomainAdaptive_PoissonDiffusion/preprocessing/DATA_PROCESSING.md

 For issues or questions about the pipeline:
 1. Run demo mode to verify calibration parameters
-2. Check PNG tiles in output directory
+2. Check .npy tiles in output directory
 3. Review JSON metadata for processing details
 4. Verify input data structure matches expected format